-Coyotes can be a big nuisance to have in your home, especially if they tend to invade your yard at night looking for food, water and shelter.
-Their cries can keep you up all night, and the mess they can make out of your crops, sheds and entire yard is enough to want to get them out for good.
+Coyotes can be a big nuisance to have in your home, especially if they tend to invade your yard at night looking for food, water, and shelter.
+Their cries can keep you up all night, and the mess they can make out of your crops, sheds and the entire yard is enough to want to get them out for good.

 If you’re wondering how to get rid of coyotes, you should first know that the first step to not having to deal with these animals is by preventing their appearance in your property altogether.
 Coyotes can be very unsanitary and having them in your yard can lead to serious diseases carried by the dozens of ticks and fleas they have in their fur, and they pose a great danger to your pets if they spend the nights outside.

 Coyote prevention can take several forms, among which you can find:

 These are the go-to option to keep coyotes from getting into your yard.
 You can have them made out of barbed, net, or electrical wire to ensure that your property is closed off and that your pets don’t wander too far out during the night

 50 Mile Range Electric Fence Controller

 Coyotes are skittish animals, and like most critters, are easily scared away by bright lights and loud noises.
 Keeping your yard properly illuminated is likely to deter coyotes since they avoid very bright lights, and placing bells along trash cans and entry points can scare them away.
 You can also get a distance controlled electronic guard to flash strobe lights and blare sirens when you see coyotes lurking in your area.

 Solar Powered Predator Deterrent Light

 You spray repellents all over the entry spots in your yard to deter coyotes from approaching.
 Some good odor deterrents are ammonia and store-bought wolf urine, which will automatically alert the coyote to the presence of a larger predator, and thus will not want to step anywhere near it.

 Predator Pee 100% Wolf Urine